-PY740 Special Topics in Counseling Psychology (3.00 cr.)
+PY740 Special Topics in Counseling Psychology

 An opportunity for students to work on an individual library or experimental project.
 It is the student's responsibility to secure permission, prior to registration, from the faculty member directing the project.
 May be repeated for credit with different topics.